What do you do all day?

 What are we looking for?

-- Entrepreneurial – You live for the hustle that’s required to meet ambitious goals with an appetite for collaboration.
+- Entrepreneurial – You live for the hustle that is required to forge new paths; you collaborate well with others to make things happen.

 What else do we value?